bewildergeist/chatbot-react-postgres/README.md

 **Skills**: JWT token verification, Express middleware pattern, Bearer tokens, authentication enforcement, 401 status codes, middleware execution order, server-side security

+### Step 17: Authorization - User Data Isolation - [PR #17 tutorial](https://github.com/bewildergeist/chatbot-react-postgres/pull/17)

+Implement authorization to ensure users can only access and modify their own data.
+Add a `user_id` column to the threads table to establish data ownership, then protect all API endpoints with authorization checks.
+Learn the critical difference between authentication (who you are) and authorization (what you can access), implement query-level security with WHERE clauses, create database migrations for existing deployments, and apply security best practices like using 404 responses to prevent information leakage.
+Transform your application from one where any logged-in user can see everything to complete data isolation where each user has their own private space.

+**Skills**: Authorization vs authentication, data ownership models, foreign key relationships, query-level security, database migrations, SQL WHERE clauses, security best practices, data isolation, 404 vs 403 responses

 ---

 ## Screencast of the chatbot in action